mre/envy/README.md

 with `.env` files and I need the same environment variables in a few unrelated projects and I don't want to have to keep the the `.env` files in sync.

-Thus, envy uses a config file that defines, what environment variables to set:
+Thus, envy uses a config file that defines what environment variables to set for each folder.

+Run `envy edit` to open the config file.
+(On macOS, this file is located at `/Users/<user>/Library/Application Support/Envy/Config.toml`)

 ```toml
 [[paths]]